 Hydroponic Growing Systems

 While there are many different hydroponic systems available on the world market they all can be broken into three categories.
-One is the recycling system, the other is the run-to-waste system, and the third is a system such as wick feeding or DWC (Deep Water Culture).
+One is the recycling system, the other is the run-to-waste system, and the third is a system such as a wick feeding system.